vert-x/mod-lang-php/README.md

 allows it to read more data.

-It's very common to want to do this when writing vert.x applications, so we provide a helper class called `Vertx\Streams\Pump` which does all this hard work for you.
+It's very common to want to do this when writing vert.x applications, so we provide a helper class called `Vertx\Pump` which does all this hard work for you.
 You just feed it the `ReadStream` and the `WriteStream` and it tell it to start: